 How to Enable the Apple Music Sing feature?

-This feature is even better for those who use AirPods that support Spatial Audio since you can sing duets with your favourite artists and make the whole experience surreal.
-Unfortunately, not everything seems smooth sailing with this update; because the feature isn’t showing up for many users.
+This feature is even better for those who use AirPods that support Spatial Audio since you can sing duets with your favorite artists and make the whole experience surreal.
+Unfortunately, not everything seems smooth sailing with this update because the feature isn’t showing up for many users.

 6 Ways to Fix Apple Music Sing Not Working or Showing Up